Case study: Mali

 This research looks at the perspectives of civil society groups and actors on counterterrorism policies and measures in Mali.

 The northern regions of Mali—including cities like Gao, Timbuktu and Kidal, which are located in border areas with Algeria, Niger and Mauritania—have been characterized by acute insecurity, often manifested in high levels of armed robbery, ethno-religious militias, kidnapping and other inter-group clashes.
-All this is against the background of pervasive poverty, continuous low intensity conflicts and an extremely vast and poorly policed territory.
+All of this occurs against the background of pervasive poverty, continuous low intensity conflicts and an extremely vast and poorly policed territory.